Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Genetic predisposition: Defects in the filaggrin gene weaken the natural skin barrier

-- Environmental factors: stress, allergens, climate and diet as triggers
+- Environmental factors: Stress, allergens, climate, and diet as triggers

 In our practice at H4H Naturals, we repeatedly observe how external factors can trigger flare-ups.
 Particularly common triggers include: